diwis/BUFET/README.md

     <li>"--miRanda": must be added when using prediction data from miRanda run.</li>
     <li>"-miScore [score]": miRanda score thresold if the miRanda mode is specified.
 Default score: "155"</li>
     <li>"-miFree [energy]": miRanda free energy threshold if the miRanda mode is specified.
 Default energy: "-20.0"</li>
-    <li>"--disable-interactions-check": disables the validation for the interaction file (not recommended).</li>
+    <li>"--disable-interactions-check": disables the validation for the interactions file (not recommended).</li>
+    <li>"--disable-ontology-check": disables the validation for the ontology file (not recommended).</li>
+    <li>"--disable-synonyms-check": disables the validation for the synonyms file (not recommended).</li>
     <li>"--disable-file-check": disables the validation for all files (not recommended).</li>
     <li>'-h" or "--help": print help message and exit</li>
 </ul><br />